 The Debye Institute for Nanomaterial(s) Science has its own PhD Council: the Debye Aio Commissie (DAC), which mainly organizes social activities.

 Graduate School and Faculty of Social and Behavioral Sciences

 The Faculty of Social and Behavioural Sciences (FSS) has a faculty-wide PhD Council, with PhD representatives present for all departments.
 Additionally, the PhD representatives for the Board of Studies (BoS) and the Board of Research (BoR) are brought forward by the FSS PhD Council and are present during the meetings of the council.
 The council meets every 6 weeks.
-For more information the chair of the PhD council (Mike Keesman, 2015) can be reached at email@example.com.
+For more information, you can e-mail them at email@example.com.